metacpan/metacpan-cpan-extracted/distros/F/File-ShareDir/README.md

     # Find a file in our distribution shared dir
     my $dir = dist_file('My-Distribution', 'file/name.txt');

-The `dist_file` function takes two params of the distribution name and file name, locates the dist dir, and then finds the file within it, verifying that the file actually exists, and that it is readable.
+The `dist_file` function takes two parameters of the distribution name and file name, locates the dist directory, and then finds the file within it, verifying that the file actually exists, and that it is readable.

 The filename should be a relative path in the format of your local